Joxit/kokai/README.md

 ### Release

 ```
-kokai-release 0.1.0
+kokai-release 0.2.0
 Jones Magloire @Joxit
 Create a release changelog for a specified tag

 USAGE:
-    kokai release [OPTIONS] --tag <tag> [repository]
+    kokai release [FLAGS] [OPTIONS] --ref <ref> [repository]

 FLAGS:
     -h, --help            Prints help information
+        --tag-from-ref    Get the tag of the ref commit and use it as a release name.
+This is like `git describe --tags
+                          --exact-match`
     -V, --version         Prints version information

 OPTIONS:
         --name <name>    Explicit name for the release.
 Useful when tag is a commit or HEAD
-        --tag <tag>      Create a release changelog from previous tag until this one.
-Can be a tag, commit hash or branch
+        --ref <ref>      Create a release changelog from previous tag until this ref.
+Can be a tag, commit hash or
+                         branch

 ARGS:
     <repository>    Path to the git repository [default: .]